astropy/astroquery/docs/gaia/gaia.rst

 2.1.
 Login/Logout
 ~~~~~~~~~~~~~~~~~

-Graphic interface
+There are several ways to login to Gaia archive.

+**Login through graphic interface**

-*Note: Tkinter module is required to use login_gui method.*
+*Note: Python Tkinter module is required to use login_gui method.*

 .. code-block:: python